wso2/docs-is/en/docs/tutorials/configuring-new-device-based-adaptive-authentication.md

 6. Click Login and enter Kim's credentials.
 Note that you are now prompted for hardware key authentication again since Kim has never logged in using this particular browser before.
-7. Enter the 4 digit key and click **Sign In** .
+7. Enter the 4 digit key and click **Sign In**.
 You are successfully logged in to the application.

-### What's Next?

-The following scenarios demonstrate the use of adaptive authentication templates and scripts to try out other usecases.